Gynecologic Cancers

 If you visit your gynecologist for regular checkups, it will assist in detecting gynecological cancers early.
 Your doctor will look for irregularities or unusual masses on the vulva, cervix, ovaries, uterus, and vagina during the pelvic exam.
 You will also go through a PAP test to check whether there is any presence of cells that are cancerous on the cervix or not.

-If your gynecologist suspects any sign of cancer, specific diagnostic imaging tests will be performed, which includes:
+If your gynecologist suspects any sign of cancer, specific diagnostic imaging tests will be performed, which include:

 - An ultrasound